-Wingate's Lyceum Series is a program designed to expose students to ideas and opportunities they don’t have in the classroom.
+Wingate's Lyceum Series is a program designed to expose students to ideas and opportunities they might not encounter in the classroom.
 It’s part of the core curriculum and provides students with cultural enrichment so they can understand the world better.

-Students must attend 40 Lyceum events to graduate.
-You choose five from each of the four types of Lyceum events and can select the remaining 20 from any category.
+Students must attend 24 Lyceum events to graduate.
 The four types of Lyceum events are as follows:

 - Academic events invite you to discuss scholarly topics.
 Nurture your critical thinking by getting involved in profound discussions.

-- Faith and character development sessions encourage you to explore yourself and your beliefs.
-Deepen your faith while understanding those of others.
+- Faith- and character-development sessions encourage you to explore yourself and your beliefs.
+Deepen your faith while understanding the faith of others.

 - Fine arts presentations and performances teach you to appreciate the arts.
 You’ll have the chance to survey: